akshayrdeodhar/xv6-kthreads/README.md

 > Users are encouraged to use semaphores for everything.
 (They have no choice,
 > as the library does not provide *mutexes*, *condition variables* or *monitors*.)
 > But semaphores are supposed to be general anyway :)

+## Issues

+1. *vlock* ensures that the kernel does not dereference invalid pointers.
+   However, the thread TLB's still cache old entries.
+This might result in some thread accessing a memory region due to a cached TLB entry, though it is not in it's page directory.
+In worst case, if the physical page which the old TLB entry is mapped to is allocated to *another process*, one process could change the data of the other.
+A solution to this using interprocessor interrupts has been implemented on the branch *tlb_invalidate*, using a simplified version of the TLB shootdown described in [this paper](https://www.cs.rice.edu/~alc/comp521/Papers/p113-black.pdf).
+But it does not work, and produces deadlocks.
+Work on this will continue.

+2. A lot of threads trying to acquire a ticket lock at the same time in rare cases makes the program **very** slow.
+My explanation for this is thus

+	T1: got scheduled, acquired L
+	T2: tried to acquire L
+	T3: tries to acquire L
+	T4: tries to acquire L
+	...
+	T60: tries to acquire L
+	T2: scheduled, acquires L
+	T3: scheduled, does not acquire L
+	T4: scheduled, does not acquire L
+	...
+	T3: acquires L

+	An entire round of the scheduler is required for the next thread in line to acquire the lock

+The point is, progress does not *stop*, it just becomes very slow.
+This is not a scheduler issue too, because all threads were observed to be scheduled.

+3. Although a single copy of the per-process attributes is shared by all threads in the process, because struct proc contains them, empty attributes are present for the non-leader threads.
+This is a design issue.
+A more appropriate design would be sepearting the per-thread and per-process attributes into a "struct thread" and "struct process" respectively.